dichlorodiphen/chat-app/README.md

 The application can be run out of the box using minikube.

-First, start up minikube with at least two nodes.
-I found that `minikube start --nodes=2` didn't work for me, so if that is the case for you, start minikube with `minikube start` and then add a node with `minikube node add`.
+First, start up minikube with at least one worker node: `minikube start --nodes 2` (assuming default CPU and memory allocation for worker nodes).

 Next, run `minikube tunnel` so that the frontend and backend have visible IP addresses we can connect to.